open-horizon/exchange-api/README.md

     - detect if pattern contains 2 services that depend on the same exclusive MS
     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.24.0

+- Issue 350: Removed `read_all_nodes` from default permissions for `user` role, and removed `read my nodes` from default permissions for `node` role.
+- Issue 352: Removed test container.
+Testing is now done locally to the source code.

 ## Changes in 2.23.0

 - Issue 346: `connectivty` field in PUT `/nodes/<id>/status` now optional